Anatolius of Laodicea

-Anatolius is recognized as a saint by both the Eastern Orthodox and the Roman Catholic Church.
-His feast day, like the one of his namesake Saint Anatolius of Constantinople, is celebrated on 3 July.
+Anatolius is recognised as a saint by the Roman Catholic Church.
+His feast day, like Saint Anatolius of Constantinople, is celebrated on 3 July.

 Life

 Anatolius was born and raised in Alexandria, Egypt, during the early 3rd century.
 Prior to becoming one of the great lights of the Church, Anatolius enjoyed considerable prestige at Alexandria while working as a senator.
 According to Eusebius of Caesarea, he was credited with a rich knowledge of arithmetic, geometry, physics, rhetoric, dialectic, and astronomy.
 Eusebius states that Anatolius was deemed worthy to maintain the school of the Aristotelian succession in Alexandria.
 The pagan philosopher Iamblichus also studied among his disciples.

 There are fragments of ten books on arithmetic written by him; it's a mostly complete work known to us by the name Introduction to Arithmetic.
-This work seems to have been copied by the author of the curious writing entitled Theologoumena arithmetica, a Neoplatonic treatise heavily influenced by Pythagoreanism, uncertainly attributed to lamblichus ─ though not written in his style, it is a discussion of each of the first ten natural numerals that mixes accounts of formal arithmetical properties with mystical philosophical analysis.
+This work seems to have been copied by the author of the curious writing entitled Theologoumena arithmetica, a Neoplatonic treatise heavily influenced by Pythagoreanism, uncertainly attributed to Iamblichus ─ though not written in his style, it is a discussion of each of the first ten natural numerals that mixes accounts of formal arithmetical properties with mystical philosophical analysis.

 The character of its writing may be illustrated by the following quotation from it attributed to Anatolius: "[Four] is called the "just number", due to the square being equal to its perimeter (i.e 4x4 = 4+4+4+4); of the numbers lesser than four, the perimeter of the square is greater than the area, while of those greater, the perimeter is lesser than the area."

 There is also a treatise on time of the Paschal celebration.
 His famous 19-year Paschal cycle has survived in seven different complete medieval manuscripts of the Latin text De ratione paschali.

 A story is told by Eusebius of the way in which Anatolius broke up a rebellion in a part of Alexandria known then as Bruchium.
 It was held by the forces of Zenobia, and being strictly beleaguered by the Romans was in a state of starvation.
 Anatolius, who was living in Bruchium at the time, made arrangements with the besiegers to receive all the women and children, as well as the elderly, continuing at the same time to let as many as wished profit by the means of escaping.
-It broke up the defense and the rebels surrendered.
+It broke up the defence and the rebels surrendered.

 In going to Laodicea he was welcomed by the people and made bishop.
 Whether his friend Eusebius had died, or whether they both occupied the see together, is a matter of much discussion.
 The question is treated at length in the Bollandists.